HMS Hermes (95)

-HMS Hermes was a British aircraft carrier built for the Royal Navy and was the world's first ship to be designed as an aircraft carrier, although the Imperial Japanese Navy's Hōshō was the first to be launched and commissioned.
+HMS Hermes was a British aircraft carrier built for the Royal Navy and was the world's first ship to be designed as an aircraft carrier, although the Imperial Japanese Navy's Hōshō was the first to be commissioned.
 The ship's construction began during the First World War, but she was not completed until after the end of the war, having been delayed by multiple changes in her design after she was laid down.
 After she was launched, the Armstrong Whitworth shipyard which built her closed, and her fitting out was suspended.
 Most of the changes made were to optimise her design, in light of the results of experiments with operational carriers.

 Finally commissioned in 1924, Hermes served briefly with the Atlantic Fleet before spending the bulk of her career assigned to the Mediterranean Fleet and the China Station.
 In the Mediterranean, she worked with other carriers developing multi-carrier tactics.
 While showing the flag at the China Station, she helped to suppress piracy in Chinese waters.
 Hermes returned home in 1937 and was placed in reserve before becoming a training ship in 1938.

 When the Second World War began in September 1939, the ship was briefly assigned to the Home Fleet and conducted anti-submarine patrols in the Western Approaches.
 She was transferred to Dakar in October to cooperate with the French Navy in hunting down German commerce raiders and blockade runners.
 Aside from a brief refit, Hermes remained there until the fall of France and the establishment of Vichy France at the end of June 1940.
 Supported by several cruisers, the ship then blockaded Dakar and attempted to sink the Richelieu by exploding depth charges underneath her stern, as well as sending Fairey Swordfish torpedo bombers to attack her at night.
 While returning from this mission, Hermes rammed a British armed merchant cruiser in a storm and required several months of repairs in South Africa, then resumed patrolling for Axis shipping in the South Atlantic and the Indian Ocean.